 The variety of colors, the shapes of the limestone rocks and walls are unique in the world.
 Pinnacles and amazing walls alternate with colorful green valleys full of forests, meadows, torrents and canyons with huge waterfalls.
-The dense presence of mountain lodges in the central part of the Brenta Dolomites (one every 2/3 hours walk) does not disturb the environment.
-The Northern part of the Brenta Dolomites is wilder and has many "malghe" (shelters for the cows).
-The number of alpinists of the Brenta Dolomites Trentino has decreased in the last years: the alpinists or rock climbers now prefer the more comfortable crags in the valleys, and the tourists prefer a short hike to the first lodge other than an adventure on the difficult paths in the Brenta Group.
-Who remains on the Brenta walls are only the lovers of via ferrata because here is their Kingdom.
-The layer conformation of the rocks in the Brenta Dolomites permits the access to the many ledges they cut the big walls transversally.
-On these ledges run the via ferrata delle Bocchette Brenta, from one pass to another and from lodge to lodge, across the entire Brenta Group.
+The dense presence of mountain lodges in the central part of the Brenta Group (one every 2/3 hours walk) does not disturb the environment.
+The Northern part of the mountain group is wilder and has many "malghe" (shelters for the cows).
+The number of alpinists of the Brenta Dolomites Trentino has decreased in the last years: the alpinists or rock climbers now prefer the more comfortable crags in the valleys.
+The tourists prefer a short hike to the first lodge other than an adventure on the difficult paths in the Group.
+Who remains on the walls are only the lovers of vie ferrate because here is their Kingdom.
+The layer conformation of the rocks permits the access to the many ledges they cut the big walls transversally.
+On these ledges run the via ferrata delle Bocchette, from one pass to another and from lodge to lodge, across the entire Brenta Group.

-Everyone who visits the Brenta Dolomites must have some prior mountaineering and via ferrata experience, a firm step and a good physical condition are prerequisites.
-The via ferrata in the Brenta dolomites (ever Bocchette centrali or Bocchette alte) is completely different to the "sports" routes in the valleys.
-This is why we speak of real mountaineering.
-In many parts of the routes the iron cable is not present (impossible to anchor on the rocks) therefore it some rock climbing experience is necessary.
-Sometimes the use of the rope is indispensable, especially at the beginning of the season, to belay crossing of channels or frozen sections, particularly on the Bocchette centrali.
-The via ferratas Bocchette del Brenta from lodge to lodge therefore require previous mountaineering and via ferrata experience.
+Everyone who visits the Alp must have some prior mountaineering experience, a firm step and a good physical condition are prerequisites.
+The routes (ever Centrali or Alte) is completely different to the "sports" routes in the valleys.
+In many parts of the routes the iron cable is not present (impossible to anchor on the rocks) therefore some rock climbing experience is necessary.
+Sometimes the use of the rope is indispensable, especially at the beginning of the season, to belay crossing of channels or frozen sections, particularly on the Bocchette Centrali.
+The trips from lodge to lodge therefore require previous via ferrata experience.

-The offer of the Alpine mountaineering School Arco consists of the Crossing of the Brenta Dolomites from North to the South in five or three days, on the via ferrata Bocchette Brenta, with overnight stay from hut to hut.
+The offer of the Alpine mountaineering School Arco consists of the Crossing of the mountain chin from North to the South.
+In five or three days, with overnight stay in the huts.

 Departure from Rifugio Alimonta.